Trade When Opportunity Comes: Price Movement Forecasting via Locality-Aware Attention and Iterative Refinement Labeling: Introduction

 \section{Introduction}

-Price movement forecasting is one of the most important and challenging problems in quantitative finance.
-It is notoriously difficult partly because the financial market is highly stochastic, dynamic, and volatile~\cite{de2018advances}.
+Price movement forecasting, a crucial yet challenging task in quantitative finance, is notoriously difficult largely due to the financial market's inherently stochastic, dynamic, and volatile nature~\cite{de2018advances}.
 The classical Efficient Market Hypothesis (EMH)~\cite{fama1960efficient,lo2019adaptive} states that in an informationally efficient market, price changes must be unforecastable if all relevant information is reflected immediately.
 However, perfect efficiency is impossible to achieve in practice \cite{campbell1997econometrics} due to informational asymmetry and ``noisy'' behaviors among the traders \cite{bloomfield2009noise}.
 Indeed, hundreds of abnormal returns have been discovered in the literature~(see the classical review by~\cite{grossman1980impossibility} and the recent list \cite{harvey2016and}).
-As the more recent endeavor to ``beat the market'' and achieve excess returns, machine learning based solutions, taking advantage of the nonlinear expressive power, have become increasingly popular and achieved promising results~\cite{gu2018empirical,de2018advances,zhang2020doubleensemble,xu2020adaptive,wang2019clvsa}.
+As the more recent endeavor to ``beat the market'' and achieve excess returns, machine learning based solutions, taking advantage of the nonlinear expressive power, have become increasingly popular and achieved promising results~\cite{de2018advances,gu2018empirical,zhang2020doubleensemble,xu2020adaptive,wang2019clvsa}.